Our Disciplic Succession:

 After establishing ourselves in the realm of consciousness, we must establish ourselves in the realm of divine love, ecstasy and beauty.
 We must search for our fortune there, and never in this material world.
 Ecstasy is above light; transcendental mellow is above consciousness.
 Beauty and charm are above mere consciousness and understanding.
 Feeling is not complete in itself.
 Feeling must be for something.
 So the fullest conception of a perfect thing is something which is full in beauty or ecstasy.
 Mere existence or consciousness alone cannot be the highest perfection.
 Ecstasy is the most perfect thing.
 Ecstasy, divine love, and beauty presuppose consciousness and existence.

-Spiritual reality is composed of three substances: sat, existence, cit, consciousness, and ananda, ecstasy.
+Spiritual reality is composed of three substances: sat, existence, chit, consciousness, and ananda, ecstasy.
 And of these three, ananda or ecstasy is the final conception of spiritual substance.
 Ecstasy can exist by itself.
 Neither existence nor consciousness are complete in themselves.
 Consciousness alone hankers for ecstasy.
 And existence without consciousness is to exist with no purpose.
 But when existence is endowed with consciousness, it can search for its own good: ecstasy.
 Ecstasy is an independent and concrete substance.
 Both existence and consciousness are subservient to ecstasy.

-And one who realizes the ecstasy of Krsna consciousness becomes free from this mortal world.
+And one who realizes the ecstasy of Krishna consciousness becomes free from this mortal world.
 When one realizes that, he need not be afraid of anything.
 He need have no apprehension from any fear that can arise here in this material world where there is the constant threat of nonexistence.
 Here in the material world we not only have no fulfillment, but our very existence is also at stake.
 At any moment we may be devoured by nonexistence.

 DIVE DEEP INTO REALITY

 But to come to the plane of ecstasy, we shall have to dive deep into reality.
 We must not be satisfied with the formal, the superficial.
 If we concentrate our attention on the outward form of a thing, neglecting its inner substance, then we shall find that we are looking in the wrong place.
 When Mahaprabhu would look at the Deity of Jagannathadeva, apparently it seemed that His aim was fixed on the same thing we see when we look at the Deity.
 To our vision, however, the Deity of Jagannatha is only a doll made of wood.
-And yet when Sri Caitanya Mahaprabhu would fix His eye there, He would shed tears of joy, and His tears flowed in an incessant current.
+And yet when Sri Chaitanya Mahaprabhu would fix His eye there, He would shed tears of joy, and His tears flowed in an incessant current.
 Where is His vision of reality connected?
-What we see as a wooden doll.
-He sees in a completely different way.
+What we see as a wooden doll, He sees in a completely different way.
 And just by looking at that, an incessant current of tears pours from His eyes.
 Where is His connection with reality located?
 He is viewing things from the opposite side, from the subjective world.

 So how should we approach the Deity?
 When we have a look at the Deity, what should be our attitude?
 The Deity form of the Lord is not a mundane thing, and so we should learn the proper way in which to see the Deity.
 And more than this, we must try to look at this from the other point of view.
 As we are trying to see the Deity, He sees us.
 He has come down to help the fallen souls in this material world, and He has come down in such a way as to take us up to His domain.

-Ramanuja has classified the expression of the Supreme Entity in five forms: para, vyuha, vaibhava, antaryami, and arcana.
-Para, the central conception of the highest entity; vyuha, His extended self in different functions, in different figures; vaibhava, His appearance in this mundane plane as avataras like Matsya, Kurma, and Varaha; antaryami, His presence in every heart and every soul, every conscious unit; and arcana, His appearance in the plane of our physical perception as the Deity.
+Ramanuja has classified the expression of the Supreme Entity in five forms: para, vyuha, vaibhava, antaryami, and archana.
+Para, the central conception of the highest entity; vyuha, His extended self in different functions, in different figures; vaibhava, His appearance in this mundane plane as avataras like Matsya, Kurma, and Varaha; antaryami, His presence in every heart and every soul, every conscious unit; and archana, His appearance in the plane of our physical perception as the Deity.
 In His form as the Deity, I can touch Him, I can see Him, and I can serve Him.
 In a concrete form He has come to help our understanding.

 When the lower stands against the higher, offense arises.
 That tendency should be shunned.
 Primary education is also education, but that should not compete with higher education; we must be careful about that.
 At the same time, the differentiation between higher education and lower education must be genuine.
 Still, primary education must not be thought of as the highest education.
 That will be dangerous.
 There is a saying in Bengali—alpa vidya bhayam kori—“A little knowledge is a dangerous thing.”
 We must be careful about that, otherwise our attitude will be suicidal.
 The question of offense arises whenever primary education stands against higher education.
 That sort of assertion is offensive.

 Slow and steady wins the race.
 Our march towards the infinite is a long journey, not a journey to be finished within a few hours, a few days, or a few years.
 And we have to adjust accordingly.
 It is not that we shall run quickly to make progress and then stop and sleep.
 It is a long way we shall have to go.
-We will only be successful if we develop humility—trnad api suncena.
+We will only be successful if we develop humility—trnad api sunchena.
 We should not create any circumstance that invites resistance.
 Still, if any resistance unexpectedly approaches us, we should try our best to forbear.
-And we must always be conscious that our guardian's eye is always over us, eager to help us in our campaign.
+And we must always be conscious that our guardian’s eye is always over us, eager to help us in our campaign.
 We are not alone.
 We may go on confidently: there is a person above us to redress the wrong that may be shown to us, so we should not take the initiative.

 With this attitude we shall go on.
-With this sort of adjustment our concentration may become more intense, our confidence in Krsna will be increased, and our duty will be pure and clear.
+With this sort of adjustment our concentration may become more intense, our confidence in Krishna will be increased, and our duty will be pure and clear.
 We should be conscious that hindrances and obstacles are almost sure to attack us, but we must deal with them with humility and forbearance.
 So this life is not a life of comfort.

 HOLY FEET OF VISHNU

 From another point of view, His holy feet are like a big eye spread over the sky.
 He sees everything.
-Whatever we do, our guardian's vigilant eye is over our head like the sun.
+Whatever we do, our guardian’s vigilant eye is over our head like the sun.
 Before we enter into any action we must remember this Vedic mantra.
 The Rg Veda is the first Veda and this is the most important mantra of the Rg Veda.
-The brahmanas of the Vedic school are told that whenever they do any service pertaining to religion or varnasrama, they must first remember this Rg Veda mantra: "Visnu's feet are over you and they are looking at you like a guardian's vigilant eye.
-Always remembering this, do your duty."
+The brahmanas of the Vedic school are told that whenever they do any service pertaining to religion or varnasrama, they must first remember this Rg Veda mantra: “Vishnu’s feet are over you and they are looking at you like a guardian’s vigilant eye.
+Always remembering this, do your duty.”

-If you always remember that He is seeing everything you do, you can't do anything wrong.
-You won't be able to venture to do anything offensive to the Lord as long as you remember that through everything, the searching eye, the all-knowing, omniscient eye of the Lord is always watching over you.
+If you always remember that He is seeing everything you do, you can’t do anything wrong.
+You won’t be able to venture to do anything offensive to the Lord as long as you remember that through everything, the searching eye, the all-knowing, omniscient eye of the Lord is always watching over you.
 This remembrance cannot but purify your heart and understanding and the whole of your mental system, and help you to approach divinity in the right way.
 It is not that you can do anything and everything without His knowing; not that you are the master wire-puller of both your own life and of the world; not that you are going to exert your mastery, your influence over the environment in a selfish attempt.
 Always remember that one big eye is spread over your head seeing everything like the searching light of a strong x-ray.
 What even you do not know about yourself, He knows.
 What is underground in the innermost subconscious region of your heart, He can also see.
 If you remember this as you move and live, you cannot but be purified.
-Just as cancer can be removed from the body by a laser ray, the whole disease of material existence will vanish from our hearts by this purifying influence of the divine rays of light from the holy feet of Visnu.
+Just as cancer can be removed from the body by a laser ray, the whole disease of material existence will vanish from our hearts by this purifying influence of the divine rays of light from the holy feet of Vishnu.

 ⇐ THE ENVIRONMENT